jina-ai/jina/docs/cloud-nativeness/docker-compose.md

 the Gateway are built with the same Jina version to guarantee compatibility.
 ````

-## Example: Index and search text using our own build Encoder and Indexer
+## Example: Index and search text using your own built Encoder and Indexer

 Install [`Docker Compose`](https://docs.docker.com/compose/install/) locally before starting this tutorial.